stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-Where `stride` is a helper accessor on the layout class:
+Where `stride` is an accessor on the layout class:

 ```java
 public static int stride(List<Layout> layouts) {